KPZ equation from ASEP plus general speed-change drift

 \subsection{Kipnis-Varadhan-type estimate for bulk statistics}

-We now prove an estimate which shows that space-time averages of local \emph{fluctuating} statistics (i.e. mean-zero with respect to canonical measures of Definition \ref{definition:can}) exhibit square-root cancellation.
+We now prove an estimate which shows that space-time averages of local \emph{fluctuating} statistics (i.e. mean-zero with respect to the canonical measures from Definition \ref{definition:can}) exhibit square-root cancellation.
 Because we look at local statistics, we will consider an exclusion process on a sub-interval in $\mathbb{T}_{N}$ with its own periodic boundary conditions.